kubernetes/website/content/en/blog/_posts/2020-05-21-wsl2-dockerdesktop-k8s.md

 For the last few years, Kubernetes became a de-facto standard platform for running containerized services and applications in distributed environments.
 While a wide variety of distributions and installers exist to deploy Kubernetes in the cloud environments (public, private or hybrid), or within the bare metal environments, there is still a need to deploy and run Kubernetes locally, for example, on the developer's workstation.

-Kubernetes has been originally designed to be deployed and used in the Linux environments, however, a good number of users (and not only application developers) use Windows OS as their daily driver.
+Kubernetes has been originally designed to be deployed and used in the Linux environments.
+However, a good number of users (and not only application developers) use Windows OS as their daily driver.
 When Microsoft revealed WSL - [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/), the line between Windows and Linux environments became even less visible.

 And in addition, WSL brought an ability to run Kubernetes on Windows almost seamlessly!